 While some causes of atrial fibrillation cannot be prevented, it is possible to reduce the risk of developing atrial fibrillation by living a heart-healthy lifestyle, including eating a heart-healthy diet that avoids foods rich in saturated or trans fats and refined carbohydrates, performing regular, moderate physical activity, quitting or avoiding smoking, quitting or avoiding illegal drugs, such as cocaine, limiting or avoiding caffeine and alcohol, managing stress, avoiding medications that can increase heart rate, controlling blood sugar, lowering blood pressure and cholesterol, and maintaining a healthy weight.

-Sanjiv Narayan is a Cardiac Electrophysiologist and a Cardiologist in Stanford, California.
-Narayan has been practicing medicine for over 36 years and is rated as an Elite expert by MediFind in the treatment of Atrial Fibrillation.
-He is also highly rated in 13 other conditions, according to our data.
-His top areas of expertise are Atrial Fibrillation, Arrhythmias, Ventricular Fibrillation, Cardiac Ablation, and Pacemaker Implantation.
-Narayan is currently accepting new patients.
+Mohammad Rizvi is a Cardiologist in Apple Valley, Minnesota.
+Dr. Rizvi and is rated as a Distinguished provider by MediFind in the treatment of Atrial Fibrillation.
+His top areas of expertise are Cardiomyopathy, Atrial Fibrillation, Arrhythmias, and Adenosine Deaminase 2 Deficiency.
+Dr. Rizvi is currently accepting new patients.